 These investments begin with our consistent support of science, technology, engineering, arts and math education – STEAM – programs.
-Through our company initiatives and foundation grants, we partnered with over 360 nonprofit organizations and donated $636,000 across our service area in 2019.
+Through our company initiatives, foundation grants and college scholarships, we partnered with over 420 nonprofit organizations and donated $820,000 across our service area in 2020.

 Alongside these organizations, we’re determined to empower the next generation by creating and promoting hands-on, inclusive learning opportunities for children, teens and young adults.
 These curious minds will become our scientists, engineers and technicians who will help as we innovate clean energy and clean transportation solutions, our partners who’ll help us forge the grid of the future and the leaders who’ll help guide the growth of our communities.